Follow this guide to find essential information for traveling to Taiwan.

 KF94 Face Mask | Durable umbrella | |

-If you plan to hike, I recommend hiking boots.
+In short, what you need to pack for Taiwan depends on your itinerary.
+For instance, if you plan to hike, I recommend hiking boots.
 I stress the importance of boots due to potentially poisonous snakes that slither through hiking paths.

-The two most essential items I recommend packing are moisture-absorbing packets and vacuum bags.
+However, the two most essential items I recommend packing are moisture-absorbing packets and vacuum bags.

 Why?